kubemq-io/kubemq-go/README.md

 		}
 ```
 ### Receiving Events
-First you should subscribe to Events and get channel:
+First you should subscribe to Events and get a channel:
 ```
    	channelName := "testing_event_channel"
    	errCh := make(chan error)